lucasffa/nest-base-project/README.md

 ## Overview

 The "nest-base-project" is a meticulously architected NestJS backend application, embodying advanced features and best practices in modern API development.
 This project is a showcase of a robust user management system with sophisticated authentication, role-based access control, and comprehensive CRUD operations.
+It stands as a model for scalable, secure, and efficient backend application design.

 ## Key Features